-Robbins has a teaching staff of nine, and the classes are combined in different ways depending on the number of students in each grade.
-For 2016/17, we have a full day Tk/kindergarten, 1st, 2nd/3rd, 4th, 5th and 6th grades.
+Robbins has a teaching staff of eight, and the classes are combined in different ways depending on the number of students in each grade.
+For 2019-20, we have a full day Tk/kindergarten, 1s/2ndt, 2nd/3rd, 4th/5th and 6th grades.
 The 7th, and 8th grades change classes and rotate through 2 teachers throughout the day.
-There are three aides to assist both in the classroom and in the afternoon intervention program for students who need a little more support.
+There are three aides to assist both in the classroom and in the intervention program for students who need a little more support.

-We have a breakfast and lunch program, a school secretary-bookkeeper, a bus driver/maintenance person, and a part-time custodian.
+We have a breakfast and lunch program, a school Bilingual Secretary, Confidential Office Manager, two bus driver/maintenance people, and a part-time custodian.
 Free bus transportation is available.

 Our rural atmosphere and old-fashioned family values are a rarity in this era, and we are proud to say that our schools offer sound educational training along with a good dose of character.
 Our test scores have improved dramatically over the past couple of years, and we are continually fine-tuning our curriculum and our staff to offer quality education to small groups of lucky children.